 Set in Munich, Oxford, and Princeton, my new novel ANTICIPATION (excerpt below) is loosely based on the life of Helen Lowe-Porter, the translator of Thomas Mann and a writer in her own right.
-It’s the story of a brilliant woman’s struggle for her own voice against convention and the demands of the two male luminaries in her life.
+It’s the story of a brilliant, ambitious woman’s struggle for her own voice, against convention and the demands of the two male luminaries in her life.

 Julia Field-Quinn’s translations of the great twentieth century German novelist Hermann Berg bring him acclaim from the English-speaking literary world—and the Nobel Prize.
 But her elegant, precise, painstaking work is overlooked by readers, ignored or criticized by reviewers.
 Berg himself complains about having a woman translator and pressures her to work faster.
 Julia swears that one day she’ll quit this servitude and finally finish her own novel.

 Julia is married to the celebrated scholar Leon Field who claims the freedom to sleep with other women, citing his excessive “life force.”
 In love with her husband, Julia dreads but tolerates his romantic encounters.
 But when he seduces their daughter’s young friend she’s forced to reimagine her own future.

 Helen Lowe-Porter was my grandmother-in-law, though we never met.
 In addition to Julia, other characters parallel real people, including her husband Elias Lowe, Mann, Einstein, and the Knopfs, who published all of Helen’s translations of Mann as well as her own sole successful literary effort.
 Most events in ANTICIPATION took place in real life, and Julia and other characters sometimes say or write what their historical counterparts said or wrote.
 But this story is fiction, not biography.

 Please contact me with queries about publication: email@example.com.